 The Association has advanced and grown over the years and has twice changed name, first to The Scottish Bonded Warehousekeepers Association, and then in 1979 to The Bonded Warehousekeepers Association.

-Membership was restricted to companies who held a Customs & Excise Bond, and the object of the Association was “to generally, and always in so far as consistent with the Law, to promote interests of members”.
+Membership was restricted to companies who held a Customs & Excise warehouse approval, and the object of the Association was “to generally, and always in so far as consistent with the Law, to promote interests of members”.

 Today, companies such as Producers, Importers, Warehousing & Distribution, Transport, Information Technology, Supply Chain/Logistics service providers, Equipment Handling and Security organisations are welcome as members.

 The BWA actively participates with HMRC and sits on a number of key task forces such as the Joint Alcohol and Tobacco Consultation Group (JATCG) and the Joint Alcohol Anti-Fraud group (JAAF).

 The BWA are signatories to the Excise Alliance with HMRC, dedicated to developing co-operative approaches leading to detection of smugglers and fraudsters.
 We are also signatories to a MoU which was introduced to develop and promote a framework for cooperation between our members and HMRC

 A regular number of meetings and seminars are organised, by the BWA, to allow members and HMRC representatives to discuss topics relevant to our industry.

 We also have regular engagements, with HMRC, on matters affecting our sector such as Brexit, VAT and Customs & Excise legislating changes, along with keeping an eye on existing processes that need attention such as Excise & Customs approvals, SEED and more.